AMDmi3/opening_hours.js/README.md

   var is_open = iterator.getState();
   ```

-  Returns whether the facility is open at the current iterator position in time.
+  Returns whether the facility is open at the current iterator position.

 * ```javascript
   var unknown = iterator.getUnknown();
   ```

-  Checks whether the opening state is conditional or unknown at the current iterator position in time.
+  Checks whether the opening state is conditional or unknown at the current iterator position.

 * ```javascript
   var state_string = iterator.getStateString(past);